School Science Lessons

 Tests for gypsum added to the soil

-Gypsum, CaSO4·2H2O, may improve the structure of soils that are slippery and sticky when wet, tend to slump and get very muddy during rain, form a crust on drying, allow only slow entry of water, and do not break into anything smaller than large clods during digging.
+Gypsum, CaSO4·2H2O, may improve the structure of these soils: Slippery and sticky when wet, slump and get muddy during rain, form a crust on drying, and allow only slow entry of water.

 To test whether a soil may benefit from gypsum, drop a 5 mm diameter crumb of dry soil aggregate into a beaker of deionized water.